merenlab/merenlab.org/_posts/anvio/2015-12-09-musings-over-commamox.md

 <a href="{{ site.url }}/images/anvio/2015-12-03-musings-over-commamox/raw-data.png"><img src="{{ site.url }}/images/anvio/2015-12-03-musings-over-commamox/raw-data.png" width="40%" /></a>
 </div>

 If you are an editor, and don't see a "data availability" section in a manuscript, do science a favor and **don't send it out for review**.
 If you are a reviewer who is asked to review a paper without any reported raw data, **don't review it**, and send back an immediate correspondence to the editor to remind them that what they sent out for review is better classified as fiction in its current form.
 Yes, you may not have the time, the expertise, or the interest to go through all the data to make sure the critical claims in the manuscript are safe and sound.
-But if you at least pursue the authors publish their raw data together with their manuscript, the community can identify if there is an outstanding problem.
+But if you at least pursue the authors to make their raw data available together with their manuscript, the community can identify if there is an outstanding problem.
 [Here is a paper](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002541) that was not properly reviewed, and [here is a review](http://bib.oxfordjournals.org/content/early/2013/05/22/bib.bbt010.full) that was done by the community to fix the error.
-So this really works when you don't shoot us in the foot by not making sure the raw data is available.
+So this really works when you don't shoot us in the foot by not making sure the raw data is published.

 So, do your job.

 ---

 OK.

-Going back on track: The study done by Wagner's group is a very elaborate one.
+The study done by Wagner's group is a very elaborate one.
 If you have read the paper, this post probably will make more sense to you, but if you didn't, here is a quick and unfair recap of what they did:

 * They sampled a microbial biofilm from a pipe used in a deep oil exploration well.
 * They incubated the sample in specific conditions to enrich the ammonia-oxidizing microbes.